UCB-stat-159-f25/site/overview/syllabus.md

 ## Textbook

-While not strictly a textbook for this course, we will rely heavily on the excellent, openly licensed: [Research software engineering in Python](https://merely-useful.tech/py-rse).
-More resources are listed in the [course overview page](#overview).
+While not strictly a textbook for this course, we will rely heavily on the excellent, openly licensed: [Research software engineering in Python](https://third-bit.com/py-rse/).
+More resources are listed in the [course references page](./references.md).

 ## Administrativia